-The Civic Si Coupe enjoys a more stylish look than the sedan model thanks to a fast roofline and an upswept stance.
-If the lines don't do enough to convey the fun and excitement to be had in the two-door, Honda recently added a new Sunburst Orange Pearl paint color that changes in appearance depending on sunlight conditions.
+The Civic Si Coupe enjoys a more stylish look than the sedan model thanks to a sleek roofline and an upswept stance.
+Buyers who find the lines not striking enough can order a Sunburst Orange Pearl paint color that changes in appearance depending on sunlight conditions.

-Mechanical changes for the latest model year include handling-focused suspension tweaks such as stiffer springs and rear bushings along with thicker roll bars front and rear, while the body structure benefits from a number of strengthened components.
-A retuned electric steering setup is also among the revisions.
+Other changes for the latest model year include handling-focused suspension tweaks such as stiffer springs and rear bushings along with thicker roll bars front and rear, while the body structure benefits from a number of strengthened components.
+A sport-tuned electric power steering system comes standard.

-Inside, the dashboard has been subtly restyled and now includes upscale soft-touch materials.
-Si-specific elements include bolstered perforated cloth sport seats with suede-like trim and red stitching as the main attraction, accented by a matching leather-trimmed and red stitched steering wheel and gearshift knob.
-The unique touches are extended to several pieces of aluminum accents, including the shift knob base and pedals.
+Si-specific interior pieces include bolstered perforated cloth sport seats with suede-like trim and red stitching and leather upholstery on the steering wheel as well as the shift knob.
+The unique touches are extended to several pieces of aluminum accents including the shift knob base and the pedals.

-The latest Civic Si also features an "intelligent" Multi-Information Display (i-MID) that includes an exclusive Power Monitor (as one of its screens) that can indicate the percentage of total horsepower generated by the engine.
+The Civic Si also features an "intelligent" Multi-Information Display (i-MID) that includes an exclusive Power Monitor capable of indicating the percentage of total horsepower generated by the engine.
 Honda also added a Sequential Rev-limit Indicator in the upper instrument panel to show when the i-VTEC high-lift camshaft profile is engaged, as well as to show incrementally when the engine redline is approached and reached.

-The Si comes standard with a rearview camera, a sunroof, a seven-speaker, 360-watt AM/FM/CD sound system with USB and AUX inputs, Bluetooth smartphone connectivity with audio streaming, a leather-wrapped steering wheel, fog lights and 17-inch alloy wheels in addition to expected items such as cruise control and power windows and locks.
+The Si comes standard with a rearview camera, a sunroof, a seven-speaker 360-watt AM/FM/CD sound system with USB and AUX inputs, Bluetooth smartphone connectivity with audio streaming, a leather-wrapped steering wheel, fog lights and the aforementioned 17-inch alloy wheels in addition to expected items such as cruise control and power windows and locks.

 Summer tires and a navigation system packaged with XM Radio and FM Traffic are available at an additional cost.

-The Honda Civic Si Coupe's safety features include two-row side curtain airbags, dual-stage, multiple-threshold driver's and front passenger's airbags, driver's and front passenger's side airbags, Vehicle Stability Assist (VSA) and anti-lock braking (ABS) with Brake Assist.
+The Honda Civic Si Coupe's safety features include two-row side curtain airbags, dual-stage, multiple-threshold driver's and front passenger's airbags, driver's and front passenger's side airbags and Honda's Vehicle Stability Assist (VSA).